Faculty and Staff

 College of Nursing

-Dr. McDonnell’s primary research interests include developing and testing family interventions for behavior modification when a diagnosis of cancer exists within a family.
-Concept areas include decision making and health related quality of life.
-She has a special interest in the prevention and early detection of lung cancer.
+Dr. McDonnell’s primary research interests include developing and testing family interventions for cancer risk-reducing behavior modification when a diagnosis of cancer exists within a family.
+Concept areas include decision making, mindfulness-based stress reduction, health-related quality of life, and dyadic analysis.

 Dr. McDonnell has disseminated several publications and abstracts in international/national conferences.
 Most recent ones are listed below:

 Dr. McDonnell is an active long-time member of the Oncology Nursing Society (ONS) and Sigma Theta Tau.
+Currently, she is an elected Counselor of the local chapter of Sigma Theta Tau’s Alpha Xi.
 Over the years, she has enjoyed a variety of leadership roles within ONS.
-She is also a member of the Southern Nursing Research Society, International Society of Nurses in Cancer Care, American Society of Clinical Oncology, International Society of Nurses in Genetics, and the Association for the Treatment of Tobacco Use and Dependence.
+She is also a member of the Society of Behavior Medicine, Southern Nursing Research Society, International Society of Nurses in Cancer Care, American Society of Clinical Oncology, and the Association for the Treatment of Tobacco Use and Dependence.

 Dr. McDonnell is an oncology certified nurse and has practiced in an array of cancer care settings as an Oncology Clinical Nurse Specialist and in several administrative practice and research roles.